On Iowa caucus day, YouTube details how it will tackle misleading election content

 Social media companies are under pressure to police misinformation on their platforms ahead of the November election.

-In January, Facebook Inc said it would remove “deepfakes” and other manipulated videos from its platform, although it told Reuters that a doctored video of U.S. House Speaker Nancy Pelosi which went viral last year would not meet the policy requirements to be taken down.
+In January, Facebook Inc said it would remove “deepfakes” and other manipulated videos from its platform, althought it told Reuters that a doctored video of U.S. House Speaker Nancy Pelosi which went viral last year would not meet the policy requirements to be taken down.

 Major online platforms have also been scrutinized over their political ad policies.
 In November, Google, which is also owned by Alphabet, announced it would stop giving advertisers the ability to target election ads using data such as public voter records and general political affiliations.